 Why?
-Because when your case is successful we can recover these costs from the insurance company of the other side.
+When your case is successful, we can recover these costs from the insurance company of the other side.

-As a firm we strongly believe in doing everything possible to help people get back to a pre-accident position and it is something we have helped thousands of people for decades.
-Even if your accident happened elsewhere than Scotland.
-We have a specialist team that deals with accidents abroad to ensure you always have access to the best possible legal support.
+As a firm, we strongly believe in doing everything possible to help people get back to a pre-accident position.
+Even if your accident outwith Scotland, we have a specialist team that deals with accidents abroad to ensure you always have access to the best possible legal support.

 For a confidential chat with one of our legal advisors, call us on the number below or fill in a short enquiry form and we will be in touch.